-(3) The feasibility report shall contain a general overview of the proposed mining waste facility that includes all of the following:
+(a) General facility information.
+The applicant shall provide a general overview of the proposed mining waste facility that includes all of the following:

-(a) The project title.
+1. The project title.

-(b) The name, address and phone number of the person who has been designated by the applicant as the primary contact for departmental correspondence.
+2. The name, address and phone number of the person who has been designated by the applicant as the primary contact for departmental correspondence.

-- (c) The owner of the proposed facility. - (d) The location of the proposed facility. - (e) The proposed licensed acreage of the proposed facility. - (f) The proposed facility life and range of disposal capacity of the proposed facility. - (g) The estimated waste types and quantities to be contained in the proposed facility.
+- 3. The owner of the proposed facility. - 4.
+The location of the proposed facility. - 5.
+The proposed licensed acreage of the proposed facility. - 6.
+The proposed facility life and range of disposal capacity of the proposed facility. - 7.
+The estimated waste types and quantities to be contained in the proposed facility.

-(4) The feasibility report shall include discussion of waste characterization studies and analysis of all mining wastes that may be disposed of or stored in the mining waste site.
-Waste characterization studies shall be conducted in accordance with all of the following:
+(b) Waste characterization and analysis.
+Applicants shall conduct a characterization and analysis of all mining wastes that may be disposed of or stored in the mining waste site in accordance with all of the following:

-(a) Waste characterization and analysis shall identify the characteristics of the wastes necessary to enable the applicant to comply with the requirements of these regulations.
+1. Waste characterization and analysis shall identify the characteristics of the wastes necessary to enable the applicant to comply with the requirements of these regulations.
 The waste characterization shall include an evaluation of the quantities, variability, and physical, radiologic, and chemical properties of each waste type at a level of detail necessary to support predictive modeling and assessment of potential environmental impacts related to waste handling, storage, and disposal that is sufficient to allow the department to evaluate the effectiveness of facility design and to determine the appropriate regulatory controls and monitoring requirements .
 The evaluation under this subdivision may include a review of the literature and results from similar existing facilities, materials, or studies in addition to project-specific characterization and analyses.

-(b) Testing shall be performed on representative samples of material available or obtained through additional sampling programs, on individual wastes from the mining and milling process, and on composite wastes where mixed storage or disposal of individual wastes is proposed.
+2. Testing shall be performed on representative samples of material available or obtained through additional sampling programs, on individual wastes from the mining and milling process, and on composite wastes where mixed storage or disposal of individual wastes is proposed.
 When either physical or chemical segregation of a waste is proposed, each individual waste shall be tested.
 If representative samples of waste materials are not available and the applicant demonstrates the cost of obtaining the samples are prohibitive or technically infeasible, the analyses shall be based on the most suitable surrogate information, as determined by the department, and reasonable worst case assumptions and analyses, as determined by the department, shall be incorporated into the waste characterization evaluation and related analyses in the absence of direct analytical results.
 The major components of waste characterization and analysis shall include all of the following:

-1. Identification of all wastes that will be disposed of or stored in the waste site.
+a.
+Identification of all wastes that will be disposed of or stored in the waste site.
 Identification shall include classification of waste types, estimation of the generation rates and volumes of each waste type, and an explanation of the ultimate disposition of each waste type.

-2. Chemical, mineralogical, petrological, and radiological analyses of the wastes.
+b.
+Chemical, mineralogical, petrological, and radiological analyses of the wastes.

-3. Particle size analyses of the wastes including specific surface area as a function of particle size.
+c.
+Particle size analyses of the wastes including specific surface area as a function of particle size.

-4. Laboratory dissolution testing, of appropriate duration, to determine the acid producing characteristics of the wastes, the acid-consuming characteristics of the waste and how the waste composition and physical characteristics affect the overall acid-generation and dissolved solids dissolution from the wastes.
+d.
+Laboratory dissolution testing, of appropriate duration, to determine the acid producing characteristics of the wastes, the acid-consuming characteristics of the waste and how the waste composition and physical characteristics affect the overall acid-generation and dissolved solids dissolution from the wastes.
 Testing shall include both static and kinetic testing protocols appropriate for the specific waste material and shall follow the best available test methodology recommended by ASTM International or other appropriate authority.

-5. Determination of the leaching potential of the wastes and determination of the composition of the resulting leachate.
+e.
+Determination of the leaching potential of the wastes and determination of the composition of the resulting leachate.

-6. Assessment of the presence, distribution, and abundance of asbestiform minerals in the waste materials.
+f.
+Assessment of the presence, distribution, and abundance of asbestiform minerals in the waste materials.